go101/go101/pages/generics/555-type-constraints-and-parameters.md

 ## Enhanced interface syntax

-Some new notations are introduced into Go to make it is possible to use interface types as constraints.
+Some new notations are introduced into Go to make it possible to use interface types as constraints.

 * The `~T` form, where `T` is a type literal or type name.
   `T` must denote a non-interface type whose underlying type is itself